tu-delft-library/il-master-thesis-guide/book/4a-read.md

 ## Step 3: When to Stop Reading and Searching

-You stop searching and reading when you either don't find any new literature anymore, or the literature you find doesn't have any new approaches.
+You stop searching and reading when you either don't find any new literature anymore, or the literature you find doesn't have any new approaches, or your time has run out.
 Watch this video from Erasmus University, where Professor Liesbet van Zoonen explains approaches to evaluate how far you are in your literature review process:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ojRfybNJNuk?si=qUHSDCVJIsCvk6Uv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br>
 "When to stop reading and start writing" by Erasmus Universiteit Rotterdam is licensed CC-BY<br><br>